 Adjusting the Sound So Your Baby Sleeps Better

-We all know how a sudden sound can wake a sleeping baby from their slumber.
+We all know how a sudden sound can wake a sleeping baby from its slumber.
 To create a baby sleep environment that helps your baby learn good sleep habits, consider using white noise in your baby’s room.

 A white noise machine is reminiscent of the loud sounds that your baby heard in your womb for the 9 months while they were growing and developing before coming out into the world.
 That noise is a comfort.
 And that noise in the womb was loud.
 So go ahead and plug in a white noise machine to recreate the environment.